Michael D. Green,

 Currently, I believe that I need to use the information I gained on “why” issues occur in order to apply them to questions on “how” we can disrupt these issues.
 I wish to focus on methodology for fixing many of the problems that I spent so much of my early life pondering.

-I hope that I am able to illuminate, and eventually solve, population health issues that are caused by social determinants of health.
+I hope that I am able to illuminate, and eventually solve, population health issues that are consequences of social determinants of health.